zhzhwei/docasys/README.md

 Simply open a terminal window, navigate the root directory of this repo (e.g. `cd $HOME/transregio96-docasys/`), type `./start.sh` and press enter.

-After the containers have been build and started, which isindicated by the name of the container suffixed with *done*, open a browser window and navigate to <http://localhost/typo3/>.
+After the containers have been build and started, which is indicated by the name of the container suffixed with *done*, open a browser window and navigate to <http://localhost/typo3/>.
 Use username `user26` and password `user26` for authentication.
 This user has admin rights.